Can't find what you're looking for at the supermarket? We've put together a list some of Singapore's best wet markets and tips on how to shop them...

 What do you find in a wet market situated in the Malay Heritage District?
 Malay and halal supplies of course!
 Pork is not on offer here and be prepared for crowds if you visit during Muslim celebrations.

-What it’s known for: More obscure types of malay vegetables and a wide array of herbs like petai, a Malay bean, and bakawali, a herb used to treat diabetes and high blood pressure.
+What it’s known for: More obscure types of Malay vegetables and a wide array of herbs.
+Think petai, a Malay bean, and bakawali, a herb used to treat diabetes and high blood pressure.
 The herb sellers are full of good info if you need curry-cooking tips.

-Stalls to check out: Shopping at BB Spices at #01-166 will help you stock up your spice cupboard.
+Stalls to check out: BB Spices at #01-166 – it’ll help you stock up your spice cupboard.

 Jurong Fishery Port

-What it’s known for: Local and imported seafood from catch to you with no middleman in between.
-This also means you’re getting next to near wholesale prices but it also means you’ll have to buy in bulk.
+What it’s known for: Local and imported seafood that’s come direct to you, fresh from the net – no middleman in between.
+It also means you’re getting next to near wholesale prices, but it also means you’ll have to buy in bulk.